-Market risk is the risk of a reduction in economic value or reported income resulting from a change in the variables of financial instruments including interest rate, equity, credit spread, property and foreign currency risks.
+Market risk is the potential adverse change in Company income or the value of Company net worth arising from movements in market rates, including interest rates, exchange rates, inflation rates and equity prices.
 The Company recognises that the effective management of market risk is essential to the maintenance of stable earnings and the preservation of shareholder value, and manages market risk accordingly.
-Details of the market risk management policy are disclosed in the Santander UK plc Annual Report - Risk Management which does not form part of this Report
+Details of the market risk management policy are disclosed in the Risk Management Policy and Control Framework in the Santander UK plc Annual Report which does not form part of this Report.